deadnettle90/mod1-project/README.md

 # Objectives

-Create and store user information.
+Create and store user information:
-Store the users preferred city and favorite brewery.
+    Users preferred city and favorite brewery
 Sort through a list of Colorado Breweries, based on location and type of brewery.
 Be able to update preferred city and favorite brewery.
+Provide the breweries address, phone number and website

 # Background